-Description and Comments: The trail begins 150 feet down the road from the vista point.
 Start walking level through a mixed forest that will be with you for much of the hike.
 Bear left at a trail fork at .2 mile.
-Briefly join the Pacific Crest Trail at .5 mile and then turn right at another fork.
-Go right again at 1 mile and then climb steadily.
+Cross the Pacific Crest Trail at .5 mile, continue along the Crags Trail and climb steadily.
 At 2 miles a side trail to the left leads a quarter mile to shady Indian Springs, an ecologically sensitive area that is the hike’s only sure source of water.

 Shortly above Indian Springs you encounter a US Forest Service sign and a stunning view of Castle Dome with Mt Shasta.
 For those seeking an easier hike, this is a great vista and turnaround spot.

 The main path continues upward, soon leaving the forest behind and guiding you into spectacular open scenery.
 The trail becomes rougher here as you begin to encounter the granite crags themselves.
 In spots, steps of 12 – 14″ are common.
 Pay attention to the route behind you!
 It is easy to become disoriented in this region on the way back.

 The base of Castle Dome awaits 3 miles into the journey.
 This is a great spot to soak in Mount Shasta and Castle Crags.
 Climbers with the proper equipment and expertise can attempt a climb of Castle Dome itself.